 - Manually written content

 - Designing the content to meet the audience’s needs

 Managing an API documentation project

 - Mixing automatically generated content with hand crafted content

 - Building a documentation team

-This course began as a classroom course (for the Government Digital Service).
-This means we can also offer it as a one day classroom course, if you have a team needing these skills.
+We can also offer it as a one or two day virtual classroom course (delivered over Microsoft Teams), if you have a team needing these skills.

 Use our training services contact form to tell us more.

 If you can’t see the course you want, we may still be able to meet your needs.